Creating print ready covers to publisher specs

 Adding special finishes.

-• GreenLight handles the preparation of artwork of special finishes using dedicated layers and swatches
+• GreenLight handles the preparation of artwork for special finishes using dedicated layers and swatches

-• Special finish layers are individually checked and exported to Print ready PDFs to publisher requirements
+• Special finish layers are individually checked and exported as Print ready PDFs to publisher requirements

-GreenLight can quickly set up, check and export special fiinshes to publisher and print supplier requirements.
+GreenLight can quickly set up, check and export special finishes to publisher and print supplier requirements.

 If Add Special Finishes is selected in step 3 an additional dialog is shown where the finish(es) can be chosen.